What is psoriasis?

 - Stressful event

-- Medications such as lithium, beta blockers, antimalarials, nonsteroidal anti-inflammatories
+- Medications such as lithium, beta blockers, antimalarials, nonsteroidal anti-inflammatories and others

 - Stopping oral steroids or strong topical corticosteroids.

 Health conditions associated with psoriasis

 Patients with psoriasis are more likely than other people to have other health conditions listed here.